 Making glass, bronze and polythene sculptures

-The clay sculpture is used to make a rubber resin mould which is then used to make a wax copy.
-I first determine where I can pour the wax so that it fills all parts of the mould without creating air pockets, and then cover the clay in rubber resin.
+For information about my new sculptures, you can either subscribe to my newsletter on my home page or see my ‘News’ blog.
+In starting to make a new sculpture, I make connections between the subject or concept of the piece and organic and geometric shapes.
+I rarely use pencil and paper as I find clay is better for developing three-dimensional ideas.
+The clay sculpture will go through many changes and, after weeks of revisiting my sculpture, I will eventually have a piece that I feel is finished.
+For more information about my creative process see ‘Conception’.
+The clay sculpture is then used to make a rubber resin mould which is then used to make a wax copy.
+I first determine where I can pour the wax so that it fills all parts of the mould without creating air pockets, and cover the clay in rubber resin.
 This is reinforced with a plaster outer mould.

 After removing clay from the mould, I pour molten wax in and out of the mould several times, allowing the wax to cool between pours.
 The wax needs to be 3mm thick for bronze sculptures.
 If it were much thicker, the bronze would fracture as it cooled down.
 For hollow cast glass, I aim to eventually have 15-20mm thickness of wax.